samuel-marsh/scCustomize/cran-comments.md

 ## Major Version Update
 This is major version update to v2.1.0.
 See News.md for full changelog.
+This is attempted re-submission after a check error in original v2.1.0 submission (I have resolved the errors).

 - Number of new functions, changes, and bug fixes.
 - A few breaking changes owing to function/parameter deprecation (all are documented (see new Deprecated.R file) and have warnings/error messages using lifecycle package).